Soracom Onyx LTE Dongle Setup Guide

 Using WvDial

-When using WvDial, the Onyx LTE dongle's USB serial port will be used to dial the modem, and the resulting connection will be made available as a ppp0 network interface.
-As the default PPP configuration will not change any routing behavior, you may need to perform additional configuration to other parts of your Linux system described below.
+When using WvDial, the Onyx modem's USB serial port will be used to dial the modem, and the resulting connection will be made available as a ppp0 network interface.
+As the default PPP configuration will not change any routing behavior, you may need to make additional configuration changes to other parts of your Linux system as described below.
 The following instructions assume you are using a Debian-based distribution, but can be adapted for other systems.

 Manual Installation